Fix Mac Won't Restart or Restart Not Working: Complete Guide

 Steps to Check for Updates

-• After the update, try restarting your Mac to see if the issue is resolved.
+• After the update, try restarting your Mac to see if it works.

 In some cases, deeper software problems may be the root cause of your Mac's restart issue.
 These steps can help identify and fix software-related problems.